BenedictCodesHere/aws-bootcamp-cruddur-2023/journal/week5.md

 - seeding the database with seed data (seed)
 - loading the database schema into the database (schema-load)

-in "./bin/ddb/patterns":
+`./bin/ddb/patterns`:
 - retrieving a conversation that in the database from its message_group_uuid (get-conversation)
 - listing conversations in the database based on filtering parameters e.g. the sk aka sort key begins with "2023" (list-conversation)

 ## Cognito Scripts
-I also created a script to list the users in the Cognito User Pool;
+I also created a script to list the users in the Cognito User Pool: `./bin/cognito/list-users`.
-File:
-"./bin/cognito/list-users".
 This is just for development.

-To update the RDS database with the correct Cognito User IDs, I created another script;
+To update the RDS database with the correct Cognito User IDs, I created another script, `./bin/db/update-cognito-user-ids`.
-File:
-"./bin/db/update-cognito-user-ids".

 ## Access Pattern Implementation